soyart/notes/pages/FSM.md

 			- A state + input can lead to >1 states
 			- On input `a`, state $q_1$ *may* go to $q_2$ or $q_3$
 		- #### Empty string $\epsilon$ is legal as input
+			- In this case, if $q_j$ can be reached from $q_i$ via input $\epsilon$, the NFA can jump from $q_i$ to $q_j$ at any time without reading any input
 		- #### Empty set $\Phi$ is legal as destination (i.e. no state transition)
+			- To do nothing, just leave no paths on the state and the machine will not go to any state
 	- ### Examples
+	  collapsed:: true
 		- {{renderer code_diagram,plantuml}}
 		  collapsed:: true
 			- ```plantuml